 We shall discover the general chronocrators, then, in the manner described, and the annual chronocrators by setting out from each of the prorogatory places, in the order of the signs, the number of years from birth, one year to each sign,and taking the ruler of the last sign.
 We shall do the same thing for the months, setting out, again, the number of months from the month of birth, starting from the places that govern the year, twenty-eight days to a sign; and similarly for the days, we shall set out the number of the days from the day of birth, starting with the places which govern the months, two and a third days to a sign.
 (Ptolemy, Tetrabiblos, Book 4, Ch.
 10, Robbins trans., 1940, p.
 453).

-It’s not clear whether this was simply an error on Ptolemy’s part, using an approximation of the orbital period of the Moon (almost 28 days, time it takes to travel 360* in the zodiac) as a month, rather than either the approximate synodic period of the Moon (almost 30 days, time between New Moons) or 1/12 of a year (just over 30 days), which seem to be more commonly chosen.
+Ptolemy used an approximation of the orbital period of the Moon.
+The orbital period is almost 28 days.
+The time it takes for the Moon to travel 360* in the zodiac.
+Ptolemy took this as a month, rather than either the approximate synodic period of the Moon (almost 30 days, time between New Moons) or 1/12 of a year (just over 30 days), which seem to be more commonly chosen.

 In a given annual profection, profect the four chief indicators through the months at a rate of 30° per month. […] For all of these, direct them through the next 30° (representing one month) at a rate of one day per degree, noting the planetary bodies and rays encountered.
 (Abu Ma’shar, On the Revolutions of the Years of Nativities, Book IX, Ch.
 8, Dykes trans., 2010, p.
 205-206).

-Putting aside the legitimate concern of whether monthly profections should be leaned on heavily in predictive work at all, which truly should hinge on their effectiveness, in the next post I hope to present a couple examples pertaining to use of basic annual and monthly whole sign profections of the Ascendant with transits.
-Personally, I do feel that adding monthly profections to one’s predictive toolbox is worthwhile, and that their frequent neglect in ancient predictive material is in part owing to a general emphasis on larger time frames and bigger events.
-Transits are also often neglected in ancient astrology for the same reason, though I feel that they too should not be neglected in the practice of the art in this fast-paced modern era of easy computation.
+Personally, I do feel that adding monthly profections to one’s predictive toolbox is worthwhile.
+I think that their frequent neglect in ancient predictive material is in part owing to a general emphasis on larger time frames and bigger events.
+Transits are also often neglected in ancient astrology for the same reason.
+Transits too should not be neglected in the practice of the art in this fast-paced modern era of easy computation.